 - Animal Infestation – Squirrels, rats, mice, bats, wasps and more can all find their way into homes at times, and if this happens then it’s likely that you may need to replace your insulation.
 Droppings, chewing and general movement from the invaders can damage the insulation and prevent it from being as effective as possible.

-- Draughts/Temperature Changes – If your insulation has been working fine but then all of a sudden you notice a significant change in house temperature, or start to feel draughts, then this is a sign that your insulation has been effected in some way and therefore may need topping up or replacing.
+- Draughts/Temperature Changes – If your insulation has been working fine but then all of a sudden you notice a significant change in house temperature, or start to feel draughts, then this is a sign that your insulation has been affected in some way and therefore may need topping up or replacing.

 Properly installed and kept free from damaging external factors, home insulation offers fantastic benefits and money savings for the lifetime of your home.
 Even in the event of insulation becoming damaged or ineffective, there are now methods available to quickly remove and replace the materials so that you can continue to save on your energy bills and keep your home warm.